jnguyen03/pataclone/README.md

 Clone of Patatap.com created using paper.js, howler.js and HTML5 canvas.
-Press and key and an animation including a sound will follow.
+Press any key A-Z and an animation including a sound will follow.